 right to lodge a complaint with the U.S. Department of Education if mandates are not adequately implemented

 Cumulative record folders for all students will be kept in each school office.
-The educational records or school records include all materials directly related to a student that a school maintains.
+The educational records include all materials directly related to a student that a school maintains.
 Records and notes maintained by a teacher, administrator, school physician, or school psychologist for his/her own use, and which are not available to others, are exempted from this definition.

 The school will require prior written consent before information may be divulged to third parties.

-Exceptions to this rule exist for school district employees who have legitimate interests in viewing the records, officials in other schools in which the student seeks to enroll, and military recruiters who seek student contact information.
-At the time of transfer, parents/legal guardians may review the materials.
+Exceptions to this rule exist for district employees who have legitimate educational interests in viewing the records, officials in other schools in which the student seeks to enroll, and military recruiters who seek student contact information.

 State and national educational organizations that require student data for confidential research and statistical purposes are also exempted from the parental consent prerequisite.
-An exemption also exists for material under court order, although parents/legal guardians must be notified of the order.
+An exemption also exists for material under court order, although parents/legal guardians must be notified of the order, and for personally identifiable information if, taking into account the totality of the circumstances, it is determined that there is an articulable and significant threat to the health or safety of the student or other individuals and knowledge of the information is necessary to protect the health or safety of the student or other individuals.

 The district, with certain exceptions, may disclose directory information, which may include names, addresses, telephone listings, and dates of birth, without first obtaining written parental permission.
 However, the district must define directory information to the public before disclosures.

-The superintendent will establish administrative regulations for compliance with the Family Educational Rights and Privacy Act and other applicable acts and regulations.
+The superintendent will establish administrative regulations for compliance with the FERPA and other applicable acts and regulations.

 The principal will maintain juvenile criminal records and information provided by the Department of Juvenile Justice in accordance with this policy and applicable district procedures.